Arizona Court Records

 How Do I Pay a Traffic Ticket in Arizona?

-Individuals who choose to pay their tickets must do so before their scheduled court date, typically 30 days from when the violation occurred.
+Individuals who choose to pay their tickets are usually expected to do so before their scheduled court date, typically 30 days from when the violation occurred.
 Most courts accept payments by cash, money orders, credit or debit cards, and cashier’s checks.
 Some courts, like the Maricopa County Justice Court and Phoenix Municipal Court, also have online payment portals.
 The court may permit persons who can prove that they cannot afford to pay in full to pay in installments.

-Criminal traffic violations cannot be paid online—offenders must appear in court at the scheduled date.
+Criminal traffic violations cannot be paid online—offenders are typically required to appear in court at the scheduled date.
 However, they may opt to plead guilty, not guilty, or no contest to the citation.

-Persons who choose to pay traffic tickets must note that payment is considered an admission of guilt.
-Depending on the violation, this may add points to the person’s driving record, result in a driver’s license suspension, and increased auto insurance premiums.
+Persons who choose to pay traffic tickets should note that payment may be considered an admission of guilt.
+Depending on the violation, this may result in points being added to the person’s driving record, result in a driver’s license suspension, and increased auto insurance premiums.
 Instead of paying or pleading guilty to a traffic ticket, eligible offenders may attend a Defensive Driving Course.
 The Supreme Court administers the course through various court-approved schools.
-Offenders must complete the Defensive Driving Course no less than seven days before the scheduled court hearing.
+Offenders may be required to complete the Defensive Driving Course no less than seven days before the scheduled court hearing.
 They may also request extensions from the court.

-If the offender completes the course, such a person must submit proof of completion to the court.
-Upon completion, the court will dismiss the traffic ticket or citation, and the offender will no longer be required to pay the applicable fine.
-Additionally, there will be no points assessed against the person’s driving record.
+If the offender completes the course, such a person should submit proof of completion to the court.
+Upon completion, the court may proceed to dismiss the traffic ticket or citation, and the offender may no longer be required to pay the applicable fine.
+Additionally, there may be no points assessed against the person’s driving record.

 Can You Pay Arizona Traffic Tickets Online?